Do you know how to cook a pumpkin? I didn’t until a few years ago when stores started running out of canned pumpkin around Thanksgiving.

-Turn the crock pot on high and cook for about four hours.
-If your crock pot runs hot you might want to use the low setting and cook for a bit longer.
+Turn the crock pot on high and cook for four hours.
+If your crock pot runs hot you might want to use the low setting and cook a bit longer.

 You’ll know the pumpkin is finished cooking by sticking a fork into the flesh and gently pulling away from the skin.
 If it “falls off” the skin it is finished.
 If not cook for a little longer.